sukanyajwu/classfiles/README.md

 # Class Files
-These are the sample files for the following Linux courses:
+These are the sample files for the Linux courses taught by Jason Eckert.

---triOS College Linux Administration

---Eastern College Linux Administration

---CompTIA Linux+ 2019 Train-the-Trainer webinar series
+They are modified to fit my operating system class.